Shen Hongying: More detailed history and biography

 On January 8, 1924, Shen Hongying wrote to Sun to express his loyalty, ambition, and oath to obey orders, hoping to clarify the misunderstanding, allowing him to lead his army back to Guangdong to complete the task of rebelling against the Northern Expedition.
 On February 23, Shen Hongying officially restated of his allegiance to the Generalissimo.
 Sun was re-appointed as the commander-in-chief of the Gui army and allocated 20,000 yuan in silver and 100,000 bullets.
 Sun led his troops back to Guangxi to fight against Lu Rongting.
 On March 1, Sun appointed Shen Hongying as the commander-in-chief of Guangxi.
 On May 21 of the 13th year of the Republic of China, Shen Hongying obeyed Sun's order to return to Guilin and launched a general attack on Lu Rongting.
 On September 21, Guangxi Commander-in-Chief Shen Hongying and generals Deng Youwen, Lu Yungao, etc., sent a telegram to Sun, reporting that he would consecutively defeat of Lu Rongting and Han Caifeng on September 12 and 20 and regain Quanzhou.
 On the 23rd, Guangxi Commander-in-Chief Shen Hongying sent a telegram to Marshal Sun again, reporting that after the army had recovered Guilin, it would recover Lingchuan, Xing'an, Quanzhou and other places in that order and asked for further directions.

 On January 3 of the fourteenth year of the Republic of China (1925), Shen Hongying, Commander-in-Chief of the Founding Army of Guangxi, arrived in Pingle.
 He gathered four divisions in Xiangxian, Zhongshan, Pingle, and Hexian, and attacked Xunzhou and Wuzhou in three routes.
-He claimed that he was secretly ordered by Mr. Sun Wen to attack Huang Shaohong.
+He claimed that he was secretly ordered by Sun Yat-sen to attack Huang Shaohong.
 However, Li Zongren and Huang Shaohong defeated Lu Rongting's various ministries on August 13 and already possessed a vast territory, greatly increasing their strength.
 Therefore, they were very angry at Shen Hongying's actions.
 After asking the central government for instructions, they completed their deployment in late January and branched out to advance on Shen.
 Although Shen's army had an advantage in strength and equipment, his strategy and tactics were at a disadvantage.
 His position was defeated steadily.
 At the end of May 1925, the main force of the Shen army was finally defeated by a coalition of Li and Huang forces.